AnywhereSoftware/B4X_Forum_Resources/B4A/Libraries/Tiles_JE/readme.md

 - **DefaultColor** (pTag As String, pCol As Int)

 Change default tile color for tile with a specific tag

+- **AddToParent** (Parent As B4XView, Left As Int, Top As Int, Width As Int, Height As Int)

+Add class programmatically

+- **GetBase**

+Gets Base of the object